IzzySoft/DBAHelper/ts_mig/README.md

 indexes are rebuilt, and everything got faster.

-## Why four scripts?
+## Why five scripts?
 Steps have to be performed with different logins.
 Only the DBA should create tablespaces and assign them (incl. quotas), data should be dealt with by its owner (especially if you've got database vault active), and then again the DBA must take care for dropping the old and renaming the new tablespace – after having made sure it's safe to do so.
+Finally, we have to work around some Oracle
+bug: though according to documentation, renaming a tablespace should be transparent to the tables occupying it – that doesn't apply to partitioned tables; their default tablespace attribute gets hosed.

-So we have four scripts altogether, to be run in the given order:
+So we have five scripts altogether, to be run in the given order:

 * `01_dba_newtablespace.sql`: DBA preparing the new tablespace
 * `02_owner_movesegments.sql`: schema owner moving all objects over